Should I draw down my RRSP before taking my pension?

 Ever since I read David Chilton’s The Wealthy Barber it reinforced the benefits of paying yourself first.
 My parents were strong advocates of this for me.
 In my 20s the RRSP contributions were rather lean but I made up for some lost time in my 30s.
 Now into my mid-40s, thanks to a few decades of paying myself first, I’ve maxed out all available RRSP contribution room.

 We’re optimistic if we continue to max out our RRSP contribution room, the combined value of these tax-deferred accounts could be close to $500,000 within the next decade.
-That would mean thanks to this handy calculator here we could withdraw about $30,000 – $35,000 per year (before taxes) starting around age 55 and not fully deplete our RRSP accounts for 20-25 years; assuming the accounts grow at 6% on average per year and 2% inflation is applied to withdrawals.
+We could likely withdraw about $30,000 – $35,000 per year (before taxes) starting around age 55 and not fully deplete our RRSP accounts for 20-25 years; assuming the accounts grow at 6% on average per year and 2% inflation is applied to withdrawals.

 My wife and I have also been huge advocates and users of the Tax Free Savings Account (TFSA) since inception.
 With continued contributions and maintaining our investing plan inside these accounts, we’re optimistic both accounts (combined) could be north of $200,000 in the coming five years.
 The income generated from that capital could be withdrawn tax-free, at an amount close to $10,000 per year for life.